WeiShaoD/neuroimage-menu/docs/source/FSL/FSL_1st_analysis.rst

 The last tab in the FEAT GUI is called Post-stats.
 Again, there are many options here, and the only ones you are likely to change are ones labeled “Z threshold” and “Cluster P threshold”, which are the thresholds that determine which voxels are statistically significant for each contrast.
 This is for the group-level analysis.

+After you fill the material into ready -all the processes, Click ``GO`` and go to make a coffee since you might need to wait for 7-10 minutes.